MichaelTague/cs50-python/project/README.md

 If all four fieds are supplied, only the "Final Payment" is determined.
 If the "Final Payment" exceeds "Loan Payment", it is considered a balloon payment and will be presented like this:

+      Final Payment:  $3,167.96 (a balloon payment which included $2,139.96 of remaining principal)